 sling:resourceTypeto reference the component holding the sling scripts used for rendering the content

-AEM comes with a number of default templates available out of the box.
-In some cases, you may want to use the templates as is.
-In that case, you need to ensure that the template is available for your web site.
+AEM comes with various default templates available out of the box.
+Sometimes, you may want to use the templates as is.
+In that case, you must ensure that the template is available for your web site.

 For example, AEM comes with several templates including a contentpage and home page.

 |Home Page||homepage||geometrixx||The Geometrixx home page template.|

 To see a list of all templates in the repository, proceed as follows: